 The renaissance began in Italy in the 14th century and spread across Europe in the 15th century.
 During the 15th century, three changes happened to the lute: it increased the number of courses, changed its tuning, and began to be played with fingertips rather than plectrums, creating what we now term the renaissance lute.

-In 1410-15, the lute gained a 5th course, though this was not entirely universal: as we see below, 4 course lutes were still in evidence in the late 15th and even into the 16th century.
-The lute gained a 6th course, evident in iconography from 1475, and again we see that 5 course lutes were still portrayed into the 16th century.
+In 1410–15, the lute gained a 5th course, though this was not entirely universal: as we see above, 4 course lutes were still in evidence into the 16th century.
+The lute gained a 6th course, evident in iconography from 1475, while 5 course lutes also continued to be portrayed in paintings into the 16th century.

 With the addition of the 5th course there was a new tuning, introducing the interval of a third among the fourths between open courses.
 However, we cannot say with certainty that the ‘new’ interval of a third between two of the courses was introduced at the same time as the 5th course.
 It is possible that the 5 course lute (and gittern, which also gained a 5th course in the 15th century) continued to be tuned in fourths before the advent of the new tuning.
 A 4 course lute tuned g’ d’ a e would have a 5th course of B if it remained in fourths, and a 4 course gittern tuned c’’ g’ d’ a would have a 5th course of e, both of which are serviceable and argue theoretically in favour of the continuation of tuning in fourths when the 5th course was added, as indeed happened with the Arabian oud in the 15th century.